freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 -------------------------------

-To guard your *Landing Page* against being modified by an attacker and directing sources to a rogue SecureDrop instance, you will need good security practices applying to the machine where it is hosted.
+To guard your *Landing Page* against being modified by an attacker and directing *Sources* to a rogue SecureDrop instance, you will need good security practices applying to the machine where it is hosted.
 Whether it's a VPS in the cloud or dedicated server in your office, you should consider the following: